hosseinigohar/sample_code/README.md

 # sample_code
-You can find my sample code (STATA and Julia) here. :)
+You can find my sample code (STATA and Julia) in this folder.